Conversational Solfege, Level 2 CD

 This series is a complete, innovative approach to teaching music that will stay fresh year after year.

-John M. Feierabend, PhD, is Director of the Music Education Division at The Hartt School of Music, University of Hartford, Connecticut.
+John M. Feierabend is Professor Emeritus and former Director of Music Education at The Hartt School of Music, University of Hartford, Connecticut.